mturley/uxd-exercises/README.md

 My solution HTML and CSS for this exercise are located at `ex2/box.html` and `ex2/box.css` respectively.
 You can simply view the `box.html` file in a browser directly from your local filesystem, or point a web server at it.

+The page is fully responsive, a CSS media query changes some styles at screen widths below 450px.
+Shrink your browser window to see the "mobile mode" of the page.

 I have copied the requirements for this exercise from the PDF to `ex2/REQUIREMENTS.md` for reference.
+I have also provided screenshots of my solution in both desktop and mobile modes at `ex2/box-screenshot-desktop.png` and `ex2/box-screenshot-mobile.png`.

 ### Exercise 3